-- On finding or causing a breach, or potential breach, the staff member or data processor must immediately notify the DPL who will be supported by the DPO.

-- The DPO will investigate the report, and determine whether a breach has occurred.
-To decide, the DPO will consider whether personal data has been accidentally or unlawfully:
+- The DPL will investigate the report and determine whether a breach has occurred.
+To decide, the DPL will consider whether personal data has been accidentally or unlawfully:

 - Lost

 - Stolen

 - Destroyed

 - Altered

 - Disclosed or made available where it should not have been

 - Made available to unauthorised people

-- The DPL will alert the headteacher and the chair of governors

-- The DPO will make all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant staff members or data processors where necessary (actions relevant to specific data types are set out at the end of this procedure)
+- The DPL will make all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant staff members or data processors where necessary (actions relevant to specific data types are set out at the end of this procedure)

+- The DPO will advise the headteacher and chair of governors

 - The DPO will assess the potential consequences, based on how serious they are, and how likely they are to happen

 - The DPO will work out whether the breach must be reported to the ICO.
-This must be judged on a caseby-case basis.
+This must be judged on a case-by-case basis.
 To decide, the DPO will consider whether the breach is likely to negatively affect people's rights and freedoms, and cause them any physical, material or non-material damage (e.g. emotional distress), including through:

 - · Loss of control over their data

 - Discrimination

 - Identify theft or fraud

 - Financial loss

 - Unauthorised reversal of pseudonymisation (for example, key-coding)

 - Damage to reputation

 - Loss of confidentiality

 - Any other significant economic or social disadvantage to the individual(s) concerned